- What is "Data"?

 - Backing Up Your Data

-- Is It Possible to Choose One Now and Switch to the Other Later?
+- Choosing One Now and Switching to the Other Later

 - Cloud Licensing

-In terms of your installation of our software, "data" refers specifically to content that you configure and save using our software.
+In this context, "data" refers specifically to content that you configure and save using our software.
 This content is saved in two different ways: as projects and Preference Sets.

 What are Projects and Preference Sets?

 Projects and Preference Sets will be the core of your interaction with our software.
 When creating and saving either of these items, you'll be adding and configuring a large amount of information.
 Some of this information is saved within a project, and some is saved within a Preference Set.
 In either case, you're creating a record of all the information you've painstakingly compiled (as described below).
 As a result, you don't have to, for example, create a new plant palette from scratch or set your preferred font styles each time you start a new job.